tresoldi/dafsa/docs/index.rst

 `Deterministic Acyclic Finite State
 Automata <https://en.wikipedia.org/wiki/Deterministic_acyclic_finite_state_automaton>`__
 (also known as “directed acyclic word graphs”, or DAWG) for purposes of data exploration and visualization.
-DAFSAs are data structures derived from `tries <https://en.wikipedia.org/wiki/Trie>`__ that allow to represent a set of sequences (typically character strings or *n*-grams) in the form of a directed acyclic graph with a single source vertex (the ``start`` symbol shared by all sequences) and at least one sink edge (``end`` symbols, each pointed to by one or more sequences), such as in the following image.
+DAFSAs are data structures derived from `tries <https://en.wikipedia.org/wiki/Trie>`__ that allow to represent a set of sequences (typically character strings or *n*-grams) in the form of a directed acyclic graph with a single source vertex (the ``start`` symbol shared by all sequences) and at least one sink edge (``final`` symbols, each pointed to by one or more sequences), such as in the following image.

 .. figure:: https://raw.githubusercontent.com/tresoldi/dafsa/master/figures/reduced_phonemes.png